HiddenField/dynamic-vagrant/README.md

     ./autogen.sh && ./configure --without-gui --disable-tests --disable-bench && make

 ## Configuration
-Dynamic configuration should be created at: `~/.dynamic/dynamic.conf`.
+You will need to create a dynamic configuration file at: `~/.dynamic/dynamic.conf` on the vagrant VM

 Copy the config from `./docker/dynamic.default.conf` into this file.

 ## Running commands